 Marcus by Goldman Sachs offers personal finance tools to help you save, borrow, and invest.
 Marcus lets you grow your money with a high-yield online savings account, high-yield CDs and no-penalty CDs.
 Plus pay down high-interest debt with a no-fee personal loan or automate your investing with Marcus Invest.

 And you can connect thousands of financial institutions to Marcus Insights — free tools and trackers that help you organize and optimize your finances.
 Whether you choose to use all of its personal finance products or just one, this money-saving app can help you make the most of your money.

 Status Money brings all your financial accounts into one place and lets you discreetly compare your finances to those of your peers to get a better sense of how you’re doing when it comes to spending, credit scores, debt balances, your income and more.
 However, Status Money is perhaps best suited for those are who already aware of their net worth and balances so that they can catch any mistakes.

 Check out these money-saving apps that will not only help you save money but offer a plethora of other financial resources and tools.

-Chime brands itself as an award winning mobile banking app and debit card.
+Chime brands itself as an award-winning mobile financial technology app and debit card.
 You can set your checking account to commit 10 percent of incoming paychecks to savings automatically.
 Additionally, some purchases you pay for using your Chime account are eligible for cash-back rewards.

 Get your free credit score, monitor your credit, get personalized tips for improving your score, and enjoy zero-fee mobile banking with Credit Sesame.
 If your credit, or lack thereof, has been on your mind, you might find Credit Sesame as a jack of all trades for credit monitoring and even free identity theft protection.
 The result is an app that delivers helpful and timely advice, as well as alerts to help you keep your money safe.